ReevesLab/CytoDRAV/README.md

 Note that this demo-version has a file-size limit of 50MB.
 The desktop version has a limit of 100MB

 It is recommended to downsample events before running t-SNE with CytoDRAV.
 100K total events takes >30 minutes to compute.

+Please see the [PkgDev branch](https://github.com/ReevesLab/CytoDRAV/tree/PkgDev) for current stable package release and installation instructions.

+Please see the [Development branch](https://github.com/ReevesLab/CytoDRAV/tree/Development) for beta version of CytoDRAV.
+This version has a new feature, plotting a density overlay on the bh-SNE results.
+This branch also contains a new section on the "About" tab that summarizes the parameters used for the analysis.